Public Holidays/Public Holidays - United States

 JUL 4

 Celebrates the adoption of the Declaration of Independence on July 4, 1776.
-Widely observed with fireworks, parades, and barbecues.
+It is widely observed with fireworks, parades, and community barbecues.

 4TH THU IN NOV

 Celebrated on the fourth Thursday of November.
-A major holiday for family gatherings and the traditional start of the holiday shopping season.
+It is a major holiday for family gatherings and the traditional start of the holiday shopping season.

 Automate Leave Management